fruitflybrain/ffbo.launcher/README.md

 the case when services run on a single machine with default configuration.
 The typical install time is approximately the time for your computer to download 12 GB of docker images.

-#### Cloning This Repository
+#### Cloning This Repository and Checkout `hemibrain` Branch

 The first step to install FFBO is to clone this repository to the machine(s) where you will run FFBO.
 We will utilize `docker-compose.yml` in this repository to automatically pull down all docker images from [Docker Hub](https://hub.docker.com/r/fruitflybrain/).

 If you are using the provided Amazon Machine Image on AWS EC2, the repository has already been clone.
-Please pull the latest version in order to stay updated.
+Please pull the latest version and checkout the `hemibrain` branch in order to stay updated.

 #### Service Names
 Here, the name of the services are
 - ffbo.processor: service hosting Processor
 - ffbo.neuroarch_component: service hosting NeuroArch component
 - ffbo.nlp_component: service hosting NLP component
-- ffbo.neurokernel_component: service hosting Neurokernel component

 #### Installing Docker Images
 This repository utilizes prebuilt images from Docker Hub.
 Before running the application,